kristan-dev/covid19_data/README.md

 The data contains comprehensive information about logged COVID 19 cases in a given area.
 The raw data in itself is good but can still be transformed depending on the requirements of the models created by the data scientists.

-## Why do you think it can be interesting for RingCentral

-1) The data can be used by RingCentral to push for targetted ads depending on the location and number of covid 19 cases.
-An area with a high number of cases could mean more people staying home, which means more people communicating to each online and may need RingCentral's solutions.

-## Your thoughts regarding the project

-I think the project has a lot of potential, given the proper requirements, a fully realized ETL can be created, ready to used by your Data Scientists or be consumed by your Business Intelligence Application.

 ## Versioning
 Version 1.0.0
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).